 SaaS COGS = Cost of Goods Sold = All ‘variable costs’ attributed to delivery.
 These costs include hosting, third-party expenses, support, and other direct costs.
 You should also include costs attributed to the retention of current customers in the Customer Success department.

-If you want to learn more about the KPIs for growth and profitability, you can have a look at our previous article about 4 SaaS KPIs to improve growth and profitability.
+If you want to learn more about the KPIs for growth and profitability and how you can track progress, you can have a look at our previous article about 4 SaaS KPIs to improve growth and profitability.

 In the following section we will go through our CAC and Sales Effiency KPIs: